Transparent dark purple Travel Guide by Insurte logo

 In 2024, 11,716,723 Schengen visa applications were submitted.
 That is 13.45% more than were submitted in 2023.
 Schengen travel is continuing to grow, overall.

 The Schengen area comprises 29 European countries, including popular countries like France, Germany, and Spain.
-While there is significant growth overall in applications, some countries saw greater growth than others.
+Some countries saw greater growth than others, and some even saw declines in numbers.

 France sees more Schengen visa applications than any other country in the zone.
-This was proven true again in 2024.
+This was proven true again in 2024, then again in 2025.

-France received 3,072,728 applications, which is over a quarter of all the Schengen applications received (for 29 countries).
+France received 3,105,356 applications, which is over a quarter of all of the Schengen applications received (for 29 countries).
+The numbers are relatively flat year over year, with only a 1.6% increase in application volumes.

 China submits the most applications

-Out of all of the countries in the world, the most Schengen visa applications came from China in 2024.
+Out of all of the countries in the world, the most Schengen visa applications came from China in 2025.
+Chinese residents were responsible for 15.1% of all applications submitted.
+Interestingly enough, the same was true for 2024.
+Chinese residents made up the highest volume of applications, and it was 15.1% of the total received.

 Still, rejection rates are significantly higher than they were pre-pandemic.